geoserver/geoserver/doc/en/user/source/services/wfs/outputformats.rst

 The properties available in the template are:

   * ``typename``—Feature type name (for the ``zip`` property this will be the first feature type if the request contains many feature types)
+  * ``geometryName``—Name of the geometry attribute.
+Used only if the original feature type has more than one geometry attribute.
   * ``geometryType``—Type of geometry contained in the shapefile.
 This is only used if the output geometry type is generic and the various geometries are stored in one shapefile per type.
   * ``workspace``—Workspace of the feature type
   * ``timestamp``—Date object with the request timestamp